 Additional Things to Check Out

 When investing in an electric pottery wheel, make sure you get yourself one with a long-term warranty.
-If possible, get an extended warranty to ensure that your machine doesn’t become invalid in a short span of time.
+If possible, get an extended warranty to ensure that your machine doesn’t become invalid in a short period.

 Apart from checking the shipping price, you need to consider the time it would take to be delivered to you.